 Missile armament was to be the new R-98 AAM, an improved version of the original R-8M series.
 The R-98 looked identical to the R-8M externally and was designated by NATO as the AA-3-A Advanced Anab.

 * As it turned out, the initial production Taifun radar was unworkable and only ten Su-15Ts were built.
-The radar development OKB went back to the drawing board and came up with the workable Taifun-M (NATO codename Twin Scan) radar; after evaluation, aircraft production was resumed, with the machine given the updated designation of "Su-15TM".
-NATO assigned the variant the codename of "Flagon-E".
-When the original conical nosecone turned out to generate echoes from the powerful Taifun-M radar, the nosecone was changed to featured curved sides, with NATO codenaming the variant "Flagon-F".
+The radar development OKB went back to the drawing board and came up with the workable Taifun-M (NATO reporting name Twin Scan) radar; after evaluation, aircraft production was resumed, with the machine given the updated designation of "Su-15TM".
+NATO assigned the variant the reporting name of "Flagon-E".
+When the original conical nosecone turned out to generate echoes from the powerful Taifun-M radar, the nosecone was changed to featured curved sides, with NATO assigning the variant the reporting name of "Flagon-F".

 The Su-15TM was the definitive Flagon variant.
 In service it was fitted with an extra stores pylon inboard on each wing to carry an R-60 (NATO AA-8 Aphid) heatseeking dogfight AAM.
 The Su-15TM could also carry a UPK-23-250 cannon pack on each of the belly pylons, each pack containing a single GSh-23 twin-barrel "teeter-totter" cannon and 250 rounds of ammunition.
 While the Su-15 had been conceived in the days when it was believed that aircraft would stand off and blow adversaries out of the sky from long range with AAMs, combat experience had demonstrated that idea was not entirely realistic, and so the R-60 AAMs and cannon were added to improve dogfight capability.
 Older Su-15s still in service were retrofitted to carry the cannon pods.